Quantum Computing -- A new scientific revolution in the making

-On the left of Figure \ref{fullstack}, the full stack~\cite{9116502,bertels2021quantum} is shown which describes the most important layers that are now needed in any quantum device.
-As stated before, we have started working on these layers almost 10 years ago and it is now one of the standard architectural frameworks.
+In Figure \ref{fullstack}, the full stack~\cite{9116502,bertels2021quantum} is shown which describes the most important layers that are now needed in any quantum device.
+As stated before, we have started working on these layers more than 10 years ago and it is now one of the standard architectural frameworks.
 It describes the minimum required components for a complex quantum information system and the layering enable for a separation of the concerns.
 However, we believe that many breakthroughs are still needed, which require a lot of collaborations including between research and industry.
-The architectural framework can be summarised as follows: \begin{itemize} \item At the highest level, the application is formulated into a set of quantum algorithms, using the quantum logic primitives from the quantum library.
-The algorithms describe how many qubits need to be used and what operations should to be performed among them. \item The application is often expressed in a high-level programming language that many companies and universities have developed, such as OpenQL language~\cite{khammassi2020openql} and the back-end compiler generates cQASM~\cite{khammassi2018cqasm}, a quantum assembly language.
+The architectural framework can be summarised as follows: \begin{itemize} \item \textbf{Quantum Applications and Library -} At the highest level, the application is formulated into a set of quantum algorithms, using the quantum logic primitives from the quantum library.
+The algorithms describe how many qubits need to be used and what operations should to be performed among them.
+We have started working on quantum genetics, quantum computational chemistry and quantum earth observation (EO). \item \textbf{Quantum Verification \& Validation -} We also need many more tools that will allow quantum application developers to verify and validate the results of the quantum circuit.
+Comparison against classically computed results stays very important in the early phase of quantum software development. \item \textbf{Quantum Programming Languages -} The application is often expressed in a high-level programming language that many companies and universities have developed, such as OpenQASM~\cite{ibmqasm20} and OpenQL language~\cite{khammassi2020openql}.
+The OpenQL back-end compiler generates cQASM~\cite{khammassi2018cqasm}, a quantum assembly language.
 However, there are several languages and compiler platforms available, developed in the USA, Europe and China.
 Each quantum language will always generate a Quantum Assembler version, which we call QASM.
 One of them is the public domain platform Qiskit, initially developed by IBM, and used by a large number of researchers world-wide, feeding the results to a quantum library.